Mauznemo/OpenCarKey/README.md

 If you plan to use the app you can help by filling out this quick [survey](https://forms.gle/NZScbn8mKhP7yUqp9) about what features should be added to it.

+If you need help or have more feature ideas you can join the [Discord](https://discord.gg/dYf8zrVUHt)!

 ## Features:
 ### Current
 - App to lock, unlock, open the trunk or remote start the engine from your phone